Warnings for Triumeq

 Risk Summary

-Abacavir and lamivudine are present in human milk.
-When administered to lactating rats, dolutegravir was present in milk (see Data).
+Abacavir, dolutegravir and lamivudine are present in human milk.
 There is no information on the effects of TRIUMEQ or its components on the breastfed infant or the effects of the drug on milk production.

-Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults, instruct mothers not to breastfeed if they are receiving TRIUMEQ.
+Potential risks of breastfeeding include: (1) HIV-1 transmission (in HIV-1–negative infants), (2) developing viral resistance (in HIV-1–positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults.

 Pediatric Use

-The clinical data supporting use of TRIUMEQ in HIV-1 infected pediatric patients weighing at least 40 kg is derived from the following previously conducted pediatric trials using the individual components of TRIUMEQ:
+The clinical data supporting use of TRIUMEQ and TRIUMEQ PD in pediatric patients with HIV-1 infection aged at least 3 months old weighing at least 6 kg is derived from the following previously conducted pediatric trials using TRIUMEQ and TRIUMEQ PD or the individual components:

 - The safety and efficacy of once-daily abacavir and lamivudine were established with a randomized, multicenter trial (ARROW [COL105677]) in HIV-1–infected, treatment-naïve subjects aged 3 months to 17 years with a first-line regimen containing abacavir and lamivudine, using either the combination of EPIVIR and ZIAGEN or EPZICOM [see ADVERSE REACTIONS, Clinical Studies].

-- The safety and antiviral activity (efficacy) of dolutegravir was established through a 48week, open-label, multicenter, dose-finding clinical trial (IMPAACT P1093), in which treatment-experienced, INSTI-naïve, HIV-1–infected subjects aged 6 to less than 18 years were treated with dolutegravir (TIVICAY) plus optimized background therapy [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].
+- The safety, pharmacokinetics, and antiviral activity (efficacy) of TIVICAY and TIVICAY PD were established through an ongoing, open-label, multicenter, dose-finding clinical trial (IMPAACT P1093), in which HIV-1–infected, treatment-naive or treatment-experienced, INSTI-naive, pediatric and adolescent subjects aged 4 weeks to <18 years and weighing at least 3 kg were treated with TIVICAY or TIVICAY PD plus optimized background therapy [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].

 Geriatric Use